adamchang0208/Mobile_Application_Market_Visualization/README.md

 We have identified the United States as a better choice over China based on the average count of app ratings per app.
 We believe that a higher count of ratings is indicative of better customer interaction with the product.
 A higher number of ratings also aids adoption as people are more likely to try something they know is popular.
 Overall, there are more apps in the Chinese Market (57.8%) than in the US (42.2%), but the average rating count per app is 2.7 times higher in the US.

+## Assumptions and Limitations:
+#### Assumptions:
+- We have assumed that file size equates to development complexity
+- We have assumed that the count of rating is an indicator for customer engagement
+- We have assumed Rating Count as the measurement of success
+- We have ignored/removed data related to Amazon as it is not comprehensive enough because of very less data points (<1% of total data) and could even possibly skew the results
+- We have filtered data for the final crawl date (Jan 15, 2013) to proceed with the analysis.
+Since we are not comparing the performance of the same apps over a period of time and just rather understanding how the overall app market is performing

+#### Limitations:
+- In the data cleaning process, we substitute all anomalies which equals 50 in average rating column with 5 as the rating system was assumed to scale from 0 to 5.
+This approach can be proved imprudent as the probability for all users rating at 5 is extremely low.
+Using the mean value by category level to replace error data would be more appropriate.
+- Our recommendations are provided by analyzing intuitive correlation or comparative relationships between variables.
+Statistical modeling is definitely required to verify if there are causality between independent variables to dependent variable to improve the persuasion of our recommendation.
+- Even if we have performed statistical analysis on the causality, our recommendations can still be impaired by the potential correlations between independent variables.
+Further examination on the correlation within columns and field research could help to validate our recommendations.

+#### Risks:
+• Android apps have to cater to a wider variety of devices as compared to iOS which could lead to higher development costs and more development barriers to make the APP more compatible.
+• Free apps are observed to have shorter average age than grossing or paid apps which may suggest that free apps have shorter updating cycle, incurring greater development costs.
+• The difference in approval criteria in terms of cost and inspection rules between Android and iOS should also be taken into consideration.
+• According to our analysis, games and social media apps take up the majority of market share, make it competitive to enter for novice developers.
+More data related to various category characteristic, such as user profile, financial performance, development learning curve and update cycle,  needs to be examined to generate convincing category recommandations.